rajsingh0102/machine-learning/README.md

 # machine-learning
-this is first  machine learning tutorail andproject
+this is first  machine learning tutorail and project